mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 ## Todos

-### Immediate todos
+### Things I need to do as part of the re-write

-- Get vote review and present one contest modals working, and then move them into the modals directory
+- Get vote review and present one contest modals working
 - CVR generation
+- Create a help modal and mention it in the "improved" section, add instructions for creating modals in general
 - Get write-ins working

-### Later todo

 - Figure out why some EDFs fail to load

+### Things which were always an issue

 - Figure out how to do the native builds and add documentation for it
-- Figure out what needs to be displayed for ballot markup option
+- Update compromised packages per GitHub's recommendations
 - Add tests for everything

-- Update compromised packages per GitHub's recommendation
-- Remove this section
+### Things that were improved as part of the re-write

+- Making too many selections now unselects the "over the limit" selection, rather than leaving the user in a noncompliant state